JaiSwarup/pixelledger/AUTHENTICATION_CACHING.md

-# BrandPool Optimized Authentication & Caching System
+# PixelLedger Optimized Authentication & Caching System

 This document explains the new Zustand-based authentication and caching system implemented to improve performance and user experience.